pingcap/docs-tidb-operator/en/monitor-a-tidb-cluster.md

 1. Deploy Kubernetes cluster monitoring manually.

    There are multiple ways to deploy Kubernetes cluster monitoring.
-If you are using kube-prometheus for deployment, see the [kube-prometheus documentation](https://github.com/coreos/kube-prometheus).
+To use kube-prometheus for deployment, see the [kube-prometheus documentation](https://github.com/coreos/kube-prometheus).

 2. Set the `TidbMonitor.spec.kubePrometheusURL` to obtain Kubernetes monitoring data.